protella/chatgpt-bots/README.md

 ## ToDo:
+- Use Slack/Discord Threads to isolate and track individual conversations rather than maintaining a single conversation history across all users and channels.
+  - Use MongoDB as a document DB to hold the long term chat thread histories.
+  - For Slack, potentially use the API's conversation.history method to sync Slack's source of truth to the MongoDB
 - Add command functionality to allow for changing the initial chatbot init phrase
+- Update bot commands to use Slack/Discord's `/command` functionality rather than old school `!commands`
-- Track context/history size using the usage stats and pop old items from the history to avoid going over the model's max context size (4k w/ 3.5-turbo) Adjust for different models if necessary.
+- Track context/history size using the usage stats and pop old items from the history to avoid going over the model's max context size (4k w/ 3.5-turbo but not as much of an issue with GPT4 Turbo) Adjust for different models if necessary.
+Lower Priority
-- Clean up code, standardize style, move repeated client code to functions module
+- Clean up code, standardize style, move repeated client code to functions and utility modules.